We have developed a range of useful information and resources to help you make sure your recruitment processes are youth friendly including:

 Do I need a Disclosure and Barring Service (DBS) check for work experience placement students?

 DBS checks are not needed for work experience placements, as the students are supervised at all times.

 Do I need to do a DBS check for under 18 year olds?

 A minimum age limit for criminal record checks has been set in the Protection of Freedoms Act 2012.
 This means that employers must not apply for a criminal record check for individuals under the age of 16.
 For 16-18 year olds, a criminal record check can be performed though only if appropriate for the role in question.

 Support is available through the Disclosure and Barring Service website and our NHS Employers Standard on 'Criminal record and barring checks'.

 For further information on regulations and procedures around employing young people on work placements, have a look at the NHS Careers More than Photocopying toolkit .

 More information about the health and safety requirements for young people at work can be found on the Health and Safety Executive and Young Workers websites.

-In addition, the TUC have produced a document, Young people at work, which outlines the rights of younger workers.
 Guidance from ACAS also gives information on what you need to consider when employing young people.